The Movies That Made Me

 This is the movie that made me want to make movies.
 It is impossible for me to pick a favorite Coppola movie as there are a number in my pantheon.

-These many years later I teach people that the way they perceive themselves in space isn’t accurate.
+These many years later, as a pain relief specialist, I teach people that the way they perceive themselves in space isn’t accurate.

 The denouement of The Conversation might well have planted the seed that guided me towards how I think today.
 It’s another movie with a resonant final shot; Gene Hackman playing the sax in his otherwise destroyed apartment.